Capital City: Bucharest

 As with other European countries, public healthcare contributions are automatically deducted from one’s paycheck.

 For those unsatisfied with the public healthcare option, private healthcare is available.
 This is the way to go if you’re an ex-pat living in Romania.
-Private medical facilities have qualified staff which in most cases speak English.
+Private medical facilities have qualified staff who in most cases speak English.

 Patients who have spent time in a private hospital have to pay for the service in cash and can later claim it back through their private health insurance company.